MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

 > * Scan your content shares for sensitive content and understand results found

 > [!NOTE]
 > Network Dicovery is available only starting in version [2.8.85.0 ](rms-client/unifiedlabelingclient-version-release-history.md#version-2885-public-preview), and is in public preview.
-If you do not have this version of the client and scanner installed, skip straight to [Define your content scan job settings](#define-your-content-scan-job-settings).
+If you do not have this version of the client and scanner installed, skip straight to [Define and run your content scan job](#define-and-run-your-content-scan-job).
 >

 **Time required:** You can finish this configuration in less than 15 minutes.